 - This individual replaces the tax matters partner and does not have to be a partner.

 - The partnership representative has total authority with regards to the audit, so we recommend you add language requiring the representative to notify partners when an IRS notice is received, keep partners apprised of audit activities, and notify partners of the audit results prior to accepting any audit changes.

 - They would also receive IRS notices, could consent to extend the statute of limitations, could settle with the IRS, and would need to be selected each year with the partnership tax return.

-In summary, although the new rules impact audits that may occur after 2018, you should start planning now by reviewing and possibly amending your operating or partnership agreements.
+In summary, although the new rules impact audits that may occur after 2018, you should review and possibly amend your operating or partnership agreements.
 Please let us know if we can assist in any way.
-We continue to monitor if the IRS will postpone the effective date or change these new regulations.
+We continue to monitor if the IRS will change these new regulations.